skydoves/ColorPickerView/README.md

       .show();
 ```

-we can get an instance of `ColorPickerView` from the `ColorPickerView.Builder` and we can customize it. <br>
+You can get an instance of `ColorPickerView` from the `ColorPickerView.Builder` and customize it by your preferences. <br>

 ```java
 ColorPickerView colorPickerView = builder.getColorPickerView();
 colorPickerView.setFlagView(new CustomFlag(this, R.layout.layout_flag)); // sets a custom flagView